ryanhex53/gpt-po/README.md

 - `gpt-po --dir .` Translate all po files in current directory to a designated target language.
 - `gpt-po userdict` Modify or view user dictionaries
 - `gpt-po userdict --explore` Explore user dictionaries, if you want add new dictionaries or modify existing dictionaries. dictionaries can be named as `dictionary-<lang>.json`, for example, `dictionary-zh.json` is the dictionary for Simplified Chinese.
-- `gpt-po systemprompt` Modify or view system prompts, if you are not sure how to use it, you can leave it alone
-- `gpt-po systemprompt --reset` Reset system prompts

 ```
 Usage: gpt-po [options] [command]